lucacozzuto/PHIND_course_nextflow_Feb_2022-1/docs/nextflow_3.rst

 A module can contain its own parameters that can be used for connecting the main script to some variables inside the module.

-In this example we have the declaration of two **parameters** that are defined at the beginning:
+In this example we have the declaration of three **parameters** that are defined at the beginning:

 .. literalinclude:: ../nextflow/test4/modules/fastqc.nf
    :language: groovy
-   :emphasize-lines: 5-6
+   :emphasize-lines: 5-7

 They can be overridden from the main script that is calling the module: